 While he’s played his share of honkytonks, Jinks is far removed from the ubiquitous Texas/Red Dirt artists normally listed on C&W marquees.
 His songs harken back to the outlaw sound of Waylon Jennings, sung in an honest, whiskey-wracked baritone.
 He’s already released three albums and is about to drop a fourth.

 While still undeniably country, Jinks’ music has evolved into a more personal, singer-songwriter style.
 “The first record I did was very Nashville,” he said.
 “I didn’t know what else to do.
-I’d just come off the metal scene, and I didn’t know what country scenes were — I just started covering songs I liked, and that [album] had a pretty big Nashville feel to it.”
+I’d just come off the metal scene, and I didn’t know what country scenes were — I just started covering songs I liked, and that

 After a raw management deal a few years ago, Jinks has run his career and that of his band, the Tone Deaf Hippies, on his own, doing most of the booking save for some logistical wrangling in Europe.
 While the Hippies’ lineup has rotated over the years, his current crew has been around for awhile: Lead guitarist Jon Wallace has been in the band for two years, and bass player Joshua Thompson has been around since Jinks made the switch from metal.
 The newest member, drummer Brendon O’Neil, joined last fall.
 “He’s gonna be the permanent guy,” Jinks said.
 “He wants to do all the road work.”